CarlsonCarlson/grahamBot/README.md

 Price to book ratio should be no more than 1.5

 A low PE ratio can justify a high P/B so, PE ratio x PB ratio should be less than or equal to 22.5

+## Low priority
+create schema_df to explain each criterion